rosiwalden/ruby_challenge_one/chapter1/README.md

 - Describe and use hashes
 - Describe and use methods :point_left:
 - Describe and use classes
+- Begin to use code review to analyse and assess good coding practices.

 ## The Big Picture